My Tokyo Guide

 Updated: April 2, 2018

-A short walk from Shinjuku Station, visit the Tokyo Metropolitan Government No.1 Building, home to the Tokyo Metropolitan Government.
-Less famous than its cousins the Tokyo Tower and the TOKYO SKYTREE, the building's twin towers each have an observatory located at the whopping height of 202 meters.
-Better yet, they're completely free to visit. *The South Observatory will have been closed due to remodeling work on the Tokyo Metropolitan Government No.1 Building.
-It is scheduled for a renewal opening around spring of 2019.
+Visit the Tokyo Metropolitan Government No. 1 Building, home to the Tokyo Metropolitan Government—it's just a short walk from Shinjuku Station.
+Less famous than its cousins Tokyo Tower and TOKYO SKYTREE, the building's twin towers each have an observatory at a height of 202 meters.
+Better yet, admission to both observatories is free.

-The Tokyo Metropolitan Government No.1 Building's upper floors are split across two towers, a north tower and a south tower.
+The Tokyo Metropolitan Government No. 1 Building's upper floors are split across two towers, a north tower and a south tower.
 Each has an observatory on the 45th floor.
-Open until 10.30 p.m., the North Observatory is good place for nighttime views and is home to a bar and a cafe.
+Open until 22:30, the North Observatory is a good place for nighttime views, and is home to a bar and a cafe.

-From the Observatory, you can see Tokyo landmarks such as TOKYO SKYTREE, Tokyo Tower, Tokyo Bay, and sometimes as far as Mt.
+From the observatory, you can see Tokyo landmarks such as TOKYO SKYTREE, Tokyo Tower, Tokyo Bay, and sometimes even Mt.
 Fuji.
-Around the edge of the Observatory, maps point out significant points that can be seen from there.
+Maps around the edge of the observatory point out significant landmarks to look out for.

-The best views can be had in the early morning in autumn and winter, as the air is cooler and less hazy.
+The best views can be seen in early morning in autumn and winter, as the air is cooler and less hazy.

-In the Observatory is a gift shop selling Tokyo souvenirs, making the towers the perfect destination if you've only got time to visit one place in Tokyo and need to prove you've been there.
+The observatory also has a gift shop selling Tokyo souvenirs, making the towers the perfect destination if you've only got time to check out one place in Tokyo and need proof of your visit.

-On certain days you may find a local produce fair in the lobby of the building.
-If you're lucky enough for the fair to be on while you're there, make sure to head down to sample produce from the more regional parts of Japan.
+On certain days, if you're lucky enough, you might find a local produce fair in the lobby of the building.
+Make sure to try some produce from regional Japan.

 Show More Details